 Final Verdict

 Ultralight hikers counting grams should consider the Icebreaker Merino Pocket Hat at 0.9 oz.
-Active hikers who run hot will prefer the breathability of the Black Diamond Crag Beanie.
-Budget-conscious hikers get merino-blend performance from the REI Co-op Merino Wool Beanie, and alpine hikers exposed to sustained wind should consider the Outdoor Research Longhouse Beanie in Polartec Wind Pro.
+Active hikers who run hot will prefer the breathability of the Buff ThermoNet Hat.
+Budget-conscious hikers get wool warmth from the REI Co-op Wool Knit Beanie, and alpine hikers exposed to sustained wind should consider the Outdoor Research Longhouse Beanie in Polartec Wind Pro.

 Related Guides